glomatico/gamdl/README.md

     ```

 ## Configuration
-You can configure gamdl by using the command line arguments or the config file.
+gamdl can be configured by using the command line arguments or the config file.
 The config file is created automatically when you run gamdl for the first time at `~/.gamdl/config.json` on Linux and `%USERPROFILE%\.gamdl\config.json` on Windows.
 Config file values can be overridden using command line arguments.
 | Command line argument / Config file key                         | Description                                                                  | Default value                                |
 | --------------------------------------------------------------- | ---------------------------------------------------------------------------- | -------------------------------------------- |
 | `--disable-music-video-skip` / `disable_music_video_skip`       | Don't skip downloading music videos in albums/playlists.                     | `false`                                      |